kgar/gms2-module-text-scroller/README.md

 The scrollbar-specific content is in a sub-struct of `TextScroller` because there are numerous cases where a game system will not need the scrollbar track or grip calculations, so including them when not needed is a bit confusing.

+## Getting Started

+Copy the `scr_text_scroller` contents to your project and begin using it.
+For examples on how to leverage a surface and smooth scrolling, check out the demo code in this repo.

 ## Credits

 This module's scroll position logic was based almost entirely on this [excellent article on implementing a scrollbar](http://csdgn.org/article/scrollbar).